MultiQC/MultiQC/docs/modules.md

 ## Step 3 - Adding to the general statistics table
 Now that you have your parsed data, you can start inserting it into the MultiQC report.
-At the top of ever report is the 'General Statistics' table.
+At the top of every report is the 'General Statistics' table.
 This contains metrics from all modules, allowing cross-module comparison.